PaulHenry678/Add-Diskspace/README.md

   a.
 Example: Server A has 2 drives, C: and E:.
 Drive C: has 100 GB provisioned, but needs to be expanded to 120 GB.
 Drive E: has 1800 GB provisioned, but needs to be expanded to 2200 GB.
 Because this would bring that drive above 2048 GB, neither drive will be expanded.
 Ideally, I would want the C: drive to be expanded and the E: drive to expand to 2048 and report that there was an issue.

 5. Configure Add-Diskspace additional optional parameters, specifing which drive letter, vmware hard disk, or windows disk/partition to expand.

+6. Determine if there is a way to detect what vsphere servers exist on a network without knowing their names, and automate connecting to them.

+7. Package this group of cmdlets into a module.